TheJinxedArtist/UE5-Pixel-Perfect/README.md

 ### Dual Colour Toning
 Blend between two colours based on the image's luminance.
 You can optionally use HSV blending for a more colourful result, and it already works with colour quantization and dithering.

+## Updates

+### v1.0
+Initial project

+### v1.1
+Added:
+- PixelPerfectSurface material base, specifically for 3D retro projects.
+Includes option for PSX-style texture distortion (Affine texture mapping).

+Changed:
+- "Boolean" floats act more as booleans, and don't require exactly 0 or 1 (threshold of 0.5).
+- Linear sRGB "fast" conversion changed to use gamma 2.4, which I hear is correct (not sure though as there's no doccumentation).
+- Luminance calculation for Dual Colour Toning changed to use linear values, which is the correct method.
+- Dual Colour Toning brightness & contrast options.

+Other:
+- There's now a big Custom node where I tried to write it all out in HLSL, but I can't find any good doccumentation so it's just left there unused for now.